 - 5 Needles Of Each Size Included

-- A clear vinyl case clearly categorizes all your needles and keeps them neat and tidy.
+- A clear vinyl case categorizes your needles and keeps them neat and tidy.

 - The needles are nickel-plated, with sturdy and durable construction